-- A Virtual Private Network (VPN) connection cloaks and encrypts your signal to make your browsing activity anonymous.
+- Cloak your connection and encrypt your signal to make your browsing activity anonymous;

-- A VPN will manipulate your IP address to make you appear to come from a different country not to mention a different computer.
+- Manipulate your IP address to make you appear to come from a different country, not to mention a different computer.

 Accessing Netflix and streaming content outside the USA

 Companies such as Netflix, Hulu, and Pandora have copyright agreement preventing the broadcasting of any content outside of the USA.
 Hence, people in the UK, Canada, Australia, and South America cannot stream Netflix movies.
 However, they have learned to manipulate IP address using a VPN to allow video streaming on Netflix.
 Unfortunately, Netflix has developed a way to detect VPN users.
 An API on their system enables your computer to query the real IP address to retrieve ISP and location immediately.

 Users from all over the world would use VPN to access Netflix content from their countries.
 For instance, a user who is living in Germany but wants to watch a show only available in the US would only require to start up the VPN software, connect to the Netflix website and watch movies with ease.
 However, this method has stopped working for most users.
 But why?
 How does Netflix detect VPN?

 If you’re here, you’ve probably heard of Netflix VPN ban.
 If not, here it is.
 Back in 2016, a major media service provider decided to block any attempts to bypass their regional-locked content using a VPN.
 Of course, Netflix VPN ban makes it difficult to access their content from other countries.
 This decision was probably settled after copyright holders pressured the corporation.
 Streaming a movie that is not licensed in your region leaves the copyright holders unpaid for the viewership.